renjeik/fusion_base/README.md

 Make sure to check the name of the environment everytime you run a command in a terminal.

-Within the terminal, direct yourself to fusion_base's folder and continue with installation of requirements and starting jupyter notebook as mentioned above, i.e.
+Within the terminal, direct yourself to fusion_base's folder and continue with installation of requirements.

 ```bash
 pip install -r requirements.txt